Tachyon-S/C3-Operator/README.md

 ## How to use it
 ## Import
+For your first experiment it is suggested to use the model "003194790.C3" along with its texture "003194790.dds"
 - Download the script.
 - Open Blender.
 - Remove the cube :p (as usual) by pressing x or delete on the cube.